PROFIT: Projection-based Test in Longitudinal Functional Data: Projection-based Functional Invariance Test (PROFIT)

-Using data-driven basis functions creates challenges, primarily due to the fact that the original data profile is projected on directions that are based on the whole data set.
+Using data-driven basis functions creates challenges, primarily because the original data profile is projected on directions that are estimated based on the whole data set.
 As a result, the independence of the projections, which holds when pre-specified directions are used, is no longer valid.
 Nonetheless, we describe estimation of the marginal covariance (see also \cite{park2015longitudinal}, \cite{chen2017modelling}) and discuss the theoretical properties of the resulted estimator.
-Without log of generality we assume that $\mathcal{T} =[0,1]$.
+Without loss of generality we assume that $\mathcal{T} =[0,1]$.

-We first obtain an estimator the mean function $\mu(s,t)$ by pooling all the data and performing a bivariate smoothing.
+We first obtain an estimator for the mean function $\mu(s,t)$ by pooling all data and performing a bivariate smoothing.
 Nonparametric smoothing can be done either by using local smoothing approaches such as kernel smoothing \citep{chen2017modelling}, or global smoothing methods \citep{wood2017generalized, xiao2013fast}.
 Denote the smooth bivariate mean estimator of $\mu(s,t)$ by $\widehat{\mu}(s,t)$.
-In the second step, we work with the de-meaned response, $\widetilde{Y}_{ij}(s_r) = Y_{ij}(s_r) - \widehat{\mu}(s_r, t_{ij})$, which we use to define the ``raw marginal covariance'' $\widetilde{\Xi}(s_r, s_{\rprime})$,
+In the second step, we work with the de-meaned response, $\widetilde{Y}_{ij}(s_r) = Y_{ij}(s_r) - \widehat{\mu}(s_r, t_{ij})$, which we use to define the `raw marginal covariance' $\widetilde{\Xi}(s_r, s_{\rprime})$,

 where the weights $v_i$ may vary across subjects, such that $\sum_{i=1}^n m_iv_i = 1$.
 The marginal covariance estimator, $\widehat{\Xi}(s,\sprime)$, is obtained by smoothing the marginal raw covariance by using bivariate kernel smoothing \citep{yao2005functional}.
 Let $K(\cdot)$ be a symmetric kernel in $[-1,1]$ and $\hxi > 0$ be a bandwidth parameter; the marginal covariance estimator is $\widehat{\Xi}(s, \sprime) = \widehat{a}_0$,